| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 " ... parental alienation is any constellation of behaviors, whether conscious or unconscious,

 that could evoke a disturbance in the relationship between a child & the targeted parent."
+This definition isn't the same as Dr. Richard Gardner's definition

 of parental alienation syndrome, which he coined in his 1987 work, "The Parental Alienation